isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The <strong><a href="https://npss.org.sg/" rel="noopener nofollow" target="_blank">Nature Photographic Society Singapore (NPSS)</a></strong> specialises
+<p>The <strong><a href="https://npss.org.sg/" rel="noopener nofollow" target="_blank">Nature Photographic Society Singapore (NPSS)</a></strong> seeks
-in taking nature photos such as Avian/Wildlife, macro, and landscape.
-Our booth will have photo exhibits showing members works, in addition to logo.
-There will be a demonstration of how to take live macro photos at the booth and video clips of the society’s activities.
-We will also show how to take responsible nature photos, such as not closing in to the subject especially in nesting situations.</p>
+to bring together lovers of both nature and photography.
+The society organise photography sessions primarily in Singapore (and overseas) - recording the transient moments and fostering positive awareness of the fragile natural environment around us.</p>
 </td>
 </tr>
 <tr>